nothke/unity-utils/README.md

 ### Includes:
 * GizmosX.cs - Extensions for drawing additional gizmos in OnDrawGizmos() function, like circles, cubes (with rotation!), labels, etc..
 Editor only.
 * SingletonScriptableObject.cs - A self referencing ScriptableObject, useful for global game settings and such.
 * Closest.cs - Extension for arrays or lists of components for finding closest GameObjects.
-E.g. `arrayOfClocksComponents.GetClosest(player.transform);`
+E.g. `Clock closestClock = listOfClocks.GetClosest(player.transform.position);`
+* RTUtils.cs - RenderTexture utilities for direct drawing sprites, converting to Texture2D;